 I hope this helped.

-Want to check out Nerdio Manager for WVD?
-It's free for 30 days!
+Want to check out Nerdio Manager for Enterprise?
+It’s free for 30 days!

 Bas van Kaam